raul-izquierdo/english/sources/vocabulary/Processing Signals/Analysing and Evaluating.md

     ?
 De joven, te preocupa lo que piense la gente [de ti].
 De mayor, te das cuenta de que nadie ha pensado en ti: `When you're young, you worry about what people think **of** you.
 When you're older, you realise nobody was thinking **about** you at all` (opinión y luego pasar tiempo pensando en ello)
     ?
 Nadie piensa en mí : `Nobody thinks about me` (dedicar tiempo a pensar en ello)

-[no] merece la pena
+[no] merece la pena...
     = it's [not] worth <ing>...
     = it's [not] worth <thing>
+    = It's [not] worth it
     ?
-No merece la pena gastar tanto dinero en eso : `It's not worth spending so much money on that` = It's [not] worth it
+No merece la pena gastar tanto dinero en eso : `It's not worth spending so much money on that` ?
+No merece la pena : `It's not worth it`
     ?
-No merece la pena : `It's not worth it`

-No sé si merece la pena hacerlo
-    = `I don't know if it's worth doing it`
+No sé si merece la pena hacerlo : `I don't know if it's worth doing it`

-no sirve de nada, es inútil
+es inútil / no sirve de nada
     = It's no use <ing>..
     ?
 No sirve de nada beber : `It's no use drinking` ?
 No sirve de nada decírselo; nunca escucha : `It's no use telling him; he never listens`

 no tiene sentido el...
-    = point IN
+    = There's no point IN
     ?
 No tiene sentido hacerlo : `There's no POINT IN doing it`

-dependiendo de, ...
+dependiendo de ...
     = depending on
     ?
 Dependiendo de la situación, puede ser mejor esperar : `Depending on the situation, it might be better to wait`

 ventaja - desventaja
-    ! <🠢
-    = downside - upside (desventaja - se suele usar si se están comparando con las _upsides_) (I) = drawback - benefit (inconveniente - sin comparar con nada) (N) = disadvantage - advantage (el más general: incluye a los anteriores) (F) ?
-La ventaja de vivir en la ciudad son todas las actividades culturales, pero la desventaja es el ruido : `The upside of living in the city is all the cultural activities, but the downside is the noise`
+    = benefit - drawback (para indicar simplemente una característica, sin pretender hacer un balance con otras) (N) = upside - downside (cuando se está haciendo balance entre ventajas/desventajas) (I) = advantage - disadvantage (el más general: incluye a los anteriores) (F) ?
+La ventaja de vivir en la ciudad son todas las actividades culturales, pero la desventaja es el ruido : `The **upside** of living in the city is all the cultural activities, but the **downside** is the noise`
     ?
-El principal inconveniente del software es su complejidad : `The main drawback of the software is its complexity`
+El principal inconveniente del software es su complejidad : `The main **drawback** of the software is its complexity` (no se está haciendo balance con otras características)

 ## Doubts

 dudoso = doubtful
+    ?
+Estoy dudoso sobre la validez de sus afirmaciones : `I'm doubtful about the validity of his claims` ?
+Es dudoso que sea así : `It's doubtful that it is like that`

 questionable = questionable
     ?
 La validez de sus afirmaciones es cuestionable : `The validity of his claims is questionable`

-dudo de
+dudo de [que]
     !
 No sé por qué tengo la manía de poner un **about** después de _doubt_.
 NO!!
+    = to doubt <algo> (dudo de...)
-    = to doubt <sthing>
+    = to doubt **that** (dudo de que...)
     ?
 Dudo de la sinceridad de sus palabras : `I doubt the sincerity of his words` (sin **about**) ?
 Dudo de que él esté diciendo la verdad : `We doubt **that** he is telling the truth`